 Look for collaborative opportunities with the agriculture sector.
 Many sources of drinking water have agricultural production contained within their source watershed or recharge areas for their aquifers.
 AWWA’s guide to navigating USDA programs can help identify steps to take.

 Get to know your USDA state conservationist and any local NRCS offices.
 It’s each state conservationist’s job to understand the conservation needs of the area.They convene state technical committees and are responsive to the needs of stakeholders within and working with the agricultural community.
 They should be a key point of contact, and can help you in finding partners to accomplish your source water protection goals.
+NRCS maintains a list of state contacts which can be an excellent starting point.

 Stay tuned for legislative updates to get involved.
 AWWA will be providing updates as well as seeking assistance from members as the farm bill progresses.
 These updates will be sent through our legislative alerts system to utility members, and posted on this site.